Papier-mâché: Middle and Far East

+The inside of the dome in Timur's tomb, the Gur-e-Amir, in Samarkand, Uzbekistan, is covered in papier-mâché.

 In Persia, papier-mâché has been used to manufacture small painted boxes, trays, étagères and cases.
 Japan and China also produced laminated paper articles using papier-mâché.
 In Japan and India, papier-mâché was used to add decorative elements to armor and shields.

 In Persia, from the 16th century onwards, papier-mâché bookbindings were preferred to leather ones because the paint held better on the paper.
 This continued at least into the Qajar period, particularly in Tabriz and Isfahan.
 The Louvre owns a leather and papier-mâché board with a painted scene, and a later papier-mâché board with lacquered or varnished birds and flowers.
 They also made scientific instruments like a celestial globe known as the Kugel globe (1694 / 1726) in painted, gilded and varnished papier-mâché on a wooden core.
 Other papier-mâché items in the Louvre include a pencil box with floral decoration (1880 / 1890, Tabriz), a lacquered writing case (1900) and a half-moon mirror box with a typical "gul-i-bulbul" decoration (1850 / 1900).

 In Japan, Sendai hariko involves creating papier-mâché figurines of animals like tigers or rabbits, and Daruma dolls.
 Traditionally, Sendai hariko figures were gifted as toys and talismans to protect children or bring good luck.
 The word "hariko" refers to objects made from "kami" (paper) and "kiji" (wooden moulds), which are layered with papier-mâché, dried, and then painted by hand.